SIB Development & Consulting: History

-SIB was founded in November 2008 by entrepreneur Dan Schneider just weeks after the financial crisis which led to the Great Recession.
+SIB was founded in November 2008 by entrepreneur Dan Schneider during the 2008 financial crisis.
 SIB grew steadily with estimated revenues of $2 million in 2010 and $6 million in 2011, while continuously hiring to keep pace with growth.
 Schneider has said that the recession played a role in SIB's successful start, since the company offered a way for other businesses to make up for lost revenue.

 In 2013 SIB moved to a newly renovated 10,400-square-foot headquarters building in the upper peninsula area of Charleston.
 This facility is expected to allow SIB to eventually grow to up to 100 employees.
-Kevin Flounders was named CEO of SIB Fixed Cost Control in November 2018.
+Kevin Flounders assumed the role of CEO in March 2019 after having joined the company to lead SIB's technology and telecom practice in 2018.
 SIB merged with Cost Control Associates, a utility expense management firm, in September 2020.

 Services and business model

 SIB reviews businesses' fixed monthly costs and makes recommendations for cost savings.
-These include utilities, waste removal, telecom, uniforms and laundry services, treasury and bank fees, and property taxes.
+These include utilities, waste removal, telecom, uniform and laundry services, treasury and bank fees, and property taxes.
 Most work is done on a contingency basis.

-SIB's client base comprises businesses with multiple locations such as grocery, retail and hotel chains, auto dealerships, hospital and medical groups, banks, senior living homes, and manufacturers.
+SIB's client base consists of businesses with multiple locations such as grocery, retail and hotel chains, auto dealerships, hospital and medical groups, banks, senior living homes, and manufacturers.